 Spend some time training your crew about the differences in locations and the equipment required for working in them.
 Anything you can do to ensure you’re grabbing the right tools for the job keep you and everyone working around you safer.

-Like the headlamp we used in the photos?
-It’s Milwaukee’s 2004HZL.
+Do you like the headlamp we used in the photos?
+It’s the Milwaukee 2004HZL.
 There are a couple of reasons we highlighted this headlamp over others.

 It’s clearly marked as intrinsically safe and distinct in its color design from any of Milwaukee’s other headlamps.
-When you pick it up, you know without a doubt it’s your intrinsically safe headlamp rather than a standard one.
+When you pick it up, you know without a doubt it’s your IS headlamp rather than a standard one.

 That’s not something every manufacturer of intrinsically safe lighting does and it’s really helpful when you’re working in hazardous locations.